What Is Student Loan Refinancing And How Does It Work?August 27, 2018

 When is it time to refinance your student loans?

 Deciding when to refinance student loans at the perfect time is different for everyone.
 The decision is largely personal.
 Your best bet is to have a firm grasp on where you are financially and how you will benefit from refinancing.
 For instance, if you plan on taking advantage of federal student loan programs, or your credit score and history aren’t in the best shape, refinancing may not be right for you.
 However, for many, refinancing can save significant money on interest and on loan payments over time, due to lower interest rates, shorter loan terms, and lower payments.
 Alternatively, refinancing can serve to alleviate some financial stress by lengthening your repayment term and thus lowering your monthly payments.
-If you’re interested in refinancing, you can prequalify with ELFI in minutes to see your rate, without affecting your credit score.
+If you’re interested, you can prequalify for student loan refinancing with ELFI in minutes to see your rate, without affecting your credit score.
 If you have questions, contact us to speak with one of our Personal Loan Advisors.

 Notice About Third Party Websites: Education Loan Finance by SouthEast Bank is not responsible for and has no control over the subject matter, content, information, or graphics of the websites that have links here.
 The portal and news features are being provided by an outside source – the bank is not responsible for the content.
 Please contact us with any concerns or comments.